-Article 81(1) of the Treaty of Rome.
 Under Article 81(1) of the Treaty of Rome, the Treaty which establishes the European Community, any provision of an agreement or any concerted practice which affects trade between member states and which has as its object or effect the prevention, restriction or distortion of competition within the European Union will be automatically void.
 However certain agreements which are deemed by the Commission to have a beneficial effect may survive by taking the benefit of an exemption, either individually or by meeting the requirements of the various block exemption regulations in force covering areas as diverse as airport slot allocations and motor vehicle dealerships.

 Subject to certain exceptions, agreements where the parties’ market share does not exceed 10 percent of the relevant market are deemed not to be significant enough to affect competition between member states, whilst agreements made by parties with a market share of more than 30% cannot benefit from the block exemption.
-New rules are also created limiting “non-compete” obligations covered by the block exemption to 5 years and revised provisions are set out defining those “hardcore” or “blacklisted” provisions which will prevent agreements taking the benefit of the exemption.
+Rules are also created limiting “non-compete” obligations covered by the block exemption to 5 years and revised provisions are set out defining those “hardcore” or “blacklisted” provisions which will prevent agreements taking the benefit of the exemption.

-In broad terms the new R&D regulation provides that any agreement between two or more parties for the joint research and development of a product or process with or without joint the exploitation of its results can be exempted from the effect of Article 81(1) for the period of the R&D plus 7 additional years for the exploitation of the results.
+In broad terms the R&D regulation provides that any agreement between two or more parties for the joint research and development of a product or process with or without joint the exploitation of its results can be exempted from the effect of Article 81(1) for the period of the R&D plus 7 additional years for the exploitation of the results.
 Where the parties to the agreement are competing undertakings the exemption will only last for the period of the research and development and will only be available where the parties have a combined market share of less than 25 percent.